Membership of the CoM

 Jo was elected to the CoM in July 2020.
 Her current role as Associate Dean of student Affairs and Service quality and Curriculum lead for the Bond Medical Program enables her to work with key stakeholders within the tertiary and health service sector.

-Koshila is a Senior Lecturer and Coordinator of the postgraduate courses in clinical education in the Prideaux Centre for Research at Health Professions Education, Flinders University.
-She is an experienced qualitative researcher and her research interests include professional learning/faculty development, curriculum and pedagogy, and the use of theory in health professions education research.
+As the current Vice President, Koshila’s focus is on strategy development and new initiatives.
+Koshila is a Senior Lecturer and Coordinator of the postgraduate courses in clinical education in the Prideaux Discipline of Clinical Education at Flinders University.
+She is passionate about supporting health professionals to develop their expertise as educators, educational leaders, scholars and researchers.
+Koshila is an experienced qualitative researcher and her research interests include professional learning/faculty development, curriculum and pedagogy, and the use of theory in health professions education research.
 Koshila is also a Fellow of ANZAHPE.